temporalio/documentation/docs/content/what-is-a-temporal-cron-job.md

 title="Temporal Cron Job timeline"
 />

-- **A Cron Workflow Execution is very similar to a cron job**: For a Workflow Execution to become a Cron Workflow Execution, a Cron Schedule must be provided in the call to spawn the Workflow Execution.
-  If a Cron Schedule is provided, the Temporal Server will spawn an execution for the associated Workflow Type per the schedule.
+**Schedules are in UTC**: Schedules are set in UTC time, and must follow the Cron Schedule specification.
+  For example, "15 8 \* \* \*" causes a Workflow Execution to spawn daily at 8:15 AM UTC.
+  Use the [crontab guru site](https://crontab.guru/) to test your cron expressions.

 ```
 ┌───────────── minute (0 - 59)